 PROTEIN: Should equal to appx 1 TBSP per day.
-Examples of suitable proteins are; Cooked and unseasoned omega-rich fish like salmon, or water packed/no salt added sardines, cooked chicken, cooked chicken hearts, cooked eggs (without the shell as they contain way too much calcium),1 small mouse (buy frozen and thaw before serving), and store-bought insects as wild are far more likely to contain parasites.
+Examples of suitable proteins are; Cooked and unseasoned omega-rich fish like salmon, or water packed/no salt added sardines, cooked chicken, cooked chicken hearts, cooked eggs (without the shell as they contain way too much calcium).
 Other nice occasional sources of both protein and omega3 are things like raw unsalted walnuts, almonds, sunflower seeds, ground flax, but don't over these.

-DAIRY: I personally do not feed dairy once a possum is off Peter's Food, but if you do feed dairy, choose organic products and limit how much you give to them.
+DAIRY: I personally do not feed dairy once a possum is off the Stage 4 diet but if you do feed dairy, choose organic products and limit how much you give to them.
 Remember, dairy is also a source of protein so take that into consideration with each meal.
 There is a lot of controversy concerning the negative health effects of eating dairy, some have linked it to certain cancers, obesity and other health concerns in human beings, so who knows how it might impact these animals.
-When I need to give a little yogurt for any reason, I use nut-milk based yogurts.
+When I need to give a little yogurt for any reason, I usually nut-milk based yogurts.

 DOG OR CAT KIBBLE: If you must, you can offer a few pieces of kibble occasionally as a treat, but it should not be a mainstay of their daily diet.
 Look for brands that contain only 27-31% protein.